microsoftgraph/microsoft-graph-docs-contrib/api-reference/v1.0/api/security-ediscoveryreviewtag-ashierarchy.md

 ## Examples

 #### Request
-The following example shows a request that lists tags asHierarchy.
+The following example shows a request that lists tags as a hierarchy.

 # [HTTP](#tab/http)
 <!-- {